Graduate Certificate in Evaluation

 Instruction Mode: On Campus

-The Program offers a Graduate Certificate in Evaluation with 13 credit hours of graduate courses.
+The Graduate Certificate in Evaluation consists of 13 credit hours of graduate courses.
 This certificate is designed to:

 - Gain a working understanding of contemporary evaluation theory, practice, tools, and techniques used in evaluation.